 Exposure to screens is unavoidable, as we use connected devices to conduct an increasing number of leisure and life activities each day.
 We work, study, watch movies and TV shows, play games, seek information, shop, bank and even interact with friends and loved ones – all while facing a screen.

 While tablet and smart phone usage accounts for some screen hours per day, computer monitors still make up a larger proportion of overall usage time.
-Ninety-one percent of households use desktop and laptop devices to access the internet according to the Australian Bureau of Statistics.
+91 percent of households use desktop and laptop devices to access the internet according to the Australian Bureau of Statistics.
 A 2017 study found that desktops alone account for 60% of internet use, as monitors are increasingly utilised in the home for connection to gaming consoles and for streaming content.

 The Screen Time analysed the effects of digital screen usage on the attitudes and behaviours of Australians.
 The study found that:

 It is widely acknowledged that monitors contribute to a range of eye problems and members of the study were particularly troubled about the effects of blue light.
-Sixty eight percent claimed to have some concerns and 74% expressed a desire to somehow limit their exposure.
+68 percent claimed to have some concerns and 74% expressed a desire to somehow limit their exposure.
 Importantly, 75% said they would prefer to eliminate the effects of blue light, rather than reduce their screen hours.

 Though blue light is visible, it has a short wavelength which puts it close to the length of UV radiation.
 While Australians clearly understand the risks associated with UV rays and rarely venture outdoors without sunscreen and sunglasses, blue light emission has not yet garnered the same level of concern – an attitude that may soon change.
 Blue light is known to contribute to sleep disruption, but a new study from the University of Toledo published in Scientific Reports has also found it may even accelerate blindness, as exposure contributes to the deterioration of light-sensitive cells in the retina.